Rowl1ng/MyWiki/wen-ti/transfer-learning.md

 - Transfer learning and fine tuning often lead to better performance than training from scratch on the target dataset.
 - Even features transferred from distant tasks are often better than random initial weights!

+Semi-supervised domain adaptation

+When some labels are available in the target domain, then we can use these when doing domain adaptation.
+I.e. combine fine tuning and unsupervised domain adaptation.
+Tzeng et al. take this a step further and try to simultaneously optimize a loss that maximizes:
+1. classification accuracy on both source and target datasets
+2. domain confusion of a domain classifier
+3. agreement of classifier score distributions across domains

 ## Reference

 - How transferable are features in deep neural networks，Jason Yosinski关于transfer learning的论文，2014，NIPS